Mark Filip

 The Filip Memorandum and DPA Architecture

 On August 28, 2008, Deputy Attorney General Filip issued a binding revision to the "Principles of Federal Prosecution of Business Organizations," replacing the McNulty Memorandum.
-The Filip Memo introduced several consequential changes: cooperation credit no longer required waiver of attorney-client privilege, instead focusing on "disclosure of relevant facts"; it explicitly codified DPAs and NPAs as a legitimate third option between indictment and declination; it prohibited government requests for non-factual privileged materials; and it established the "Filip Factors" for evaluating corporate cooperation.
+The Filip Memo introduced several consequential changes.
+Cooperation credit no longer required waiver of attorney-client privilege, instead focusing on "disclosure of relevant facts"; it explicitly codified DPAs and NPAs as a legitimate third option between indictment and declination; it prohibited government requests for non-factual privileged materials; and it established the "Filip Factors" for evaluating corporate cooperation.
 The memo was drafted with chief of staff Brian Benczkowski, who would later oversee DPA enforcement as AAG Criminal Division (2018–2020).

 The Epstein NPA and DOJ Oversight

-Deposition transcript EFTA00009329 confirms that defense counsel made "a small appeal to the DAG's office" — Filip's office — "and submitted a fairly substantial accounting" of the case.
+Deposition transcript EFTA00009329 records that defense counsel made "a small appeal to the DAG's office" — Filip's office — "and submitted a fairly substantial accounting" of the case.
 A separate defense document 1, sent by Epstein to Kathy Ruemmler on December 9, 2018, claimed the NPA was "reviewed by three levels of senior officials at the Department of Justice in Washington: first by the heads of CEOS (Child Exploitation and Obscenity Section), then by the Criminal Division, and finally by the Deputy Attorney General, Mark Filip, who, with the exception of the Attorney General himself, was the highest ranking official at the Department."
-While this characterization appeared in an Epstein defense document and thus served Epstein's interest in legitimizing the NPA, the deposition evidence corroborates that Filip's office was indeed involved in review.
+While this characterization appeared in an Epstein defense document and thus served Epstein's interest in legitimizing the NPA, the deposition evidence corroborates that Filip's office was involved in the review.

 The Bidirectional Role: Corporate Monitor and Defense Counsel